marinasundstrom/item-catalog/README.md

 ## Blazor

-Blazor is an open-source framework for building apps with components, based on the familiar Razor syntax.
+Blazor is an open-source framework for building apps for the Web using components, based on the familiar Razor syntax.

 It lets you combine HTML, CSS and C# to build interactive experiences for the Web, like Single-Page Applications.